 It’s a good idea to write down specific questions you have ahead of time so that you don’t forget anything.
 When you are being advised for registration for the following semester, you should review the course offering book and have a schedule already prepared.
 View your transcript, schedule, degree audit and course offering on the student portal on a regular basis and prior to meeting with your advisor.

 How do I drop or add a course?

 Dropping or adding of courses may be made during the Drop/Add period through the Registrar’s Office (Room B14).
 No courses can be added after the Drop/Add period.
 Dropping of courses after this period must be done by the Official Withdrawal Process.

-Any change in your registration during this period should be discussed with a member of Advisement & Career Services prior to processing the deletion or addition of a course.
+Any change in your registration during this period should be discussed with a member of Advisement & Student Service Center prior to processing the deletion or addition of a course.

 How do I withdraw from a course?

 It is your responsibility to meet with your advisor to discuss withdrawing from a course.
 After speaking with your advisor, you must then meet with an Advisement & Student Service Center staff member.
 Following Drop/Add Period, the last day to withdraw without academic penalty is the 61% point in the semester.
 If a student withdraws after the 61% point, he/she receives a withdrawal failing (WF).
 Please note: A student who unofficially ceases to attend classes and does not formally notify the College in writing, or has an excessive number of unexcused absences will receive a grade of “FX” in the course and will be liable for full tuition and fees as originally incurred.